Asjad Madani: Career

 In October 2024, Madani addressed a gathering in Shamli, Uttar Pradesh, where he emphasized the need to protect waqf properties and madrasas from what he described as anti-Islamic efforts to dismantle them.
 He urged Muslims to respond legally and constitutionally, and appealed for mass participation in a JUH-led “Defend the Constitution” convention in Delhi.

 In November 2024, during a visit to Prayagraj district, he publicly criticized the Uttar Pradesh government for its handling of a communal incident in Sambhal, urging it to uphold constitutional values and act impartially.

 Madani is also actively involved in humanitarian and relief efforts.
 His work includes providing housing for widows, ensuring access to clean water, supporting people with disabilities, and offering free medical care.
 He has also focused on technical education for girls, particularly in underprivileged regions such as Bihar, Jharkhand, Odisha, and West Bengal.

-In February 2019, Asjad Madani formally inaugurated the newly renamed "Madani Chattar" (Madani Square) in Sylhet, Bangladesh.
+In February 2019, Madani formally inaugurated the newly renamed "Madani Chattar" (Madani Square) in Sylhet, Bangladesh.
 Named by the Sylhet City Corporation in honor of his father, Hussain Ahmad Madani, the square commemorates his historic association with the region.
 During the event, Asjad Madani also addressed the public at the nearby Naya Sarak Mosque.

 He has authored and contributed to several pamphlets and publications released by the JUH, covering topics such as legal aid and rehabilitation, the Babri Masjid case, and interfaith harmony in India.
 These works have been circulated through JUH’s media division and have also appeared in national newspapers.